ansman/kotshi/README.md

 Kotlin does not carry over annotations made to enum constants so you cannot annotate an enum constant with `@JsonDefaultValue`.
 This issue will hopefully be resolved in [Kotlin 1.2.20](https://youtrack.jetbrains.com/issue/KT-21433).

+Even though Kotlin nor Moshi prevents having mutable objects Kotshi tries to enforce that for the reason of promoting a good design as well as avoiding complexity in the generated code.
+This means that all the properties that you want serialized must be declared in the primary constructor of the class.
+This means that `var` properties declared outside the constructor will not be serialized.

 Download
 ---